 Peter Brannen is an award-winning science journalist whose work has appeared in The New York Times, The Atlantic, The Washington Post, Wired, Aeon, The Boston Globe, Slate and The Guardian among other publications.
-His book, The Ends of the World, about the five major mass extinctions in Earth's history, will be published in June by Ecco.
+His book, The Ends of the World, about the five major mass extinctions in Earth's history, was published in 2017 by Ecco.

-Peter was a 2015 journalist-in-residence at the NSF-funded National Evolutionary Synthesis Center (run jointly by Duke University, UNC Chapel Hill and North Carolina State University) and a 2011 Ocean Science Journalism Fellow at the Woods Hole Oceanographic Institution in Woods Hole, MA.
+Peter is a 2018 Scripps Fellow at the University of Colorado Boulder, was a 2015 journalist-in-residence at the National Evolutionary Synthesis Center at Duke University, and a 2011 Ocean Science Journalism Fellow at the Woods Hole Oceanographic Institution in Woods Hole, MA.
 Peter got his start as a reporter for the Vineyard Gazette in Edgartown, MA.

 Peter is particularly interested in ocean science, deep time, astrobiology, the carbon cycle and the Boston Celtics--and particularly hates writing about himself in the third person.